ankaAR/bestiario5e/_creatures/gladiator.md

 ***Brute.*** A melee weapon deals one extra die of its damage when the gladiator hits with it (included in the attack).

-### Actions
+### Acciones

-***Multiattack.*** The gladiator makes three melee attacks or two ranged attacks.
+***Multiataque.*** The gladiator makes three melee attacks or two ranged attacks.

-***Spear.*** Melee or Ranged Weapon Attack: +7 to hit, reach 5 ft. and range 20/60 ft., one target.
-Hit: 11 (2d6 + 4) piercing damage, or 13 (2d8 + 4) piercing damage if used with two hands to make a melee attack.
+***Spear.*** Melee or Ranged Weapon Attack: +7 al ataque, alcance 5 ft. and range 20/60 pies, un objetivo.
+Impacto: 11 (2d6 + 4) piercing damage, or 13 (2d8 + 4) piercing damage if used with two hands to make a melee attack.

-***Shield Bash.*** Melee Weapon Attack: +7 to hit, reach 5 ft., one creature.
+***Shield Bash.*** Melee Weapon Attack: +7 al ataque, alcance 5 ft., one creature.
 Hit: 9 (2d4 + 4) bludgeoning damage.
 If the target is a Medium or smaller creature, it must succeed on a DC 15 Strength saving throw or be knocked prone.

 ### Reactions